udx/wp-stateless/readme.txt

 * ENHANCEMENT - Relocated synchronization and regeneration tools to new settings panel.

 = 1.9.1 =
-* Extended Network Settings.
+* ENHANCEMENT - Extended Network Settings.

 = 1.9.0 =
-* Added new ability to define cacheControl for remote objects.
+* NEW - Added new ability to define cacheControl for remote objects.
-* Added new option that adds random hashes to file names.
+* NEW - Added new option that adds random hashes to file names.

 = 1.8.0 =
-* Added the ability to regenerate and synchronize separate Media file from the list.
+* FIX - Fixed the issue on multisite setup (switch_to_blog now works as expected).
-* Added the ability to regenerate and synchronize Media file from edit screen.
+* FIX - Performance fixes.
-* Fixed the issue on multisite setup (switch_to_blog now works as expected).
+* NEW - Added the ability to regenerate and synchronize separate Media file from the list.
-* Performance fixes.
+* NEW - Added the ability to regenerate and synchronize Media file from edit screen.
-* UI cleanup.
+* ENHANCEMENT - UI cleanup.

 = 1.7.3 =
 * Initial public release.